skinnn/Bookmark/README.md

 Usage

 Just download and open index.html.
-It is all client side
+It is all client side.